 - Symptoms may improve for up to 24 hours after taking the drug.

 H2 blockers may be bought in lower doses at the store without a prescription.
 If you find yourself taking these most days for 2 weeks or more for acid reflux symptoms, make sure you see your health care provider about your symptoms.

 If you have a peptic ulcer, your provider may prescribe H2 blockers along with 2 or 3 other medicines for up to 2 weeks.

 If your provider prescribed these medicines for you:

-- Take all of your medicines as your doctor told you to.
+- Take all of your medicines as your provider told you to.
 Try to take them at the same time each day.

 - Plan ahead so that you do not run out of medicine.
 Make sure you have enough with you when you travel.

 - Famotidine.
 The most common side effect is headache.

 - Cimetidine.
 Side effects are rare.
 But diarrhea, dizziness, rashes, headaches, and gynecomastia may occur.

 If you are breastfeeding or pregnant, talk to your provider before taking these medicines.
 If you have kidney problems, do not use famotidine without talking to your provider.